RobSJames/EBAME6/Nanopore sequencing tutorial.md

 Custom reference databases can be created using `kraken2-build --download-library`, `--download-taxonomy` and `--build` [commands](https://ccb.jhu.edu/software/kraken2/index.shtml?t=manual#custom-databases).
 Mick Wattson has written [Perl scripts](https://github.com/mw55309/Kraken_db_install_scripts) to aid in customisation.
 An example of the creation of custom databases by the Loman lab can be found [here](http://porecamp.github.io/2017/metagenomics.html).

-Run [kraken2](https://github.com/DerrickWood/kraken2/wiki/Manual) on one of the two `GutMock*.fastq` files provided in this tutorial using the minikraken2_v1_8GB database.
+Run [kraken2](https://github.com/DerrickWood/kraken2/wiki/Manual) on one of the two `GutMock1.fastq` files provided in this tutorial using the minikraken2_v1_8GB database.

 Kraken2 database is located: ~/data/public/teachdata/ebame/Quince-data-2021/minikraken2_v1_8GB/